allient/shem/crates/cli/tests/README.md

 # Shem CLI Tests

 This directory contains comprehensive tests for the Shem CLI tool, organized by command and object type.
+The tests are designed to work with the new unified model architecture.

 ## Test Structure